Edifier R1280DB Review – Easygoing

 The addition of Bluetooth and digital inputs heightens their versatility, enabling more flexible placement and use with a wider range of devices such as a small TV setup.
 The R1280DB isn’t a revolution, but a subtle update well-considered for its target demographic.
 Buyers searching for a well-designed speaker with a pleasant tone will find much to love with Edifier’s new R1280DB but those looking for something a little more discerning will want to investigate Edifier’s higher-end R1700BT.

-The Edifier R1280DB is available from Amazon (International) for $129 USD at the time of writing, please see my affiliate link for the most updated pricing, availability and configurations.
+The Edifier R1280DB is available from Amazon (International) for $129 USD and Amazon AU for $148 at the time of writing, please see my affiliate link for the most updated pricing, availability and configurations.

 How about R1280DBs….do you recommend for turntable AudioTechnica LPX60BX with aptX Bluetooth….

 Which is the best for turntable compare to monitor speakers

 The LP60 is a good choice for the Edifiers and other cheaper monitors, since it has a built in preamp.
 It is a great starter set if you’re on a budget.

 A very good review.
 This will be helpful for the people who are willing to buy the R1280DBs.
 This speaker is a very powerful speaker and also very stylish looking.
 The brown color is very good looking.
 The sound quality is very good and the bass is very nice.
 Overall a good speaker.
 Recently I also purchased the R1280DBs from an online shop named techsoi technologies.
 I am in love with the product.
 This website is really good and user-friendly.
 They also provide the official 1-year warranty for every purchase of Edifier products.
 They also have different brands of product electronic gadgets and other mobile accessories anyone might like.
 All products are authentic and genuine.
 So if anyone wants to buy any electronics product I would definitely recommend techsoi technologies.